LilithHafner/UpdateJulia.jl/README.md

 ## Known issues (contributions welcome!)
 - Does not automatically migrate `Project.toml` and run `Pkg.update()`.
 - Management of multiple versions on Windows is annoying.
-As with other opperating systems, UpdateJulia will install new versions which can be reached via the commands `julia`, `julia-major.minor` (e.g. `julia-1.6`) or `julia-major.minor.patch` (e.g. `julia-1.6.4`), but because we append to the path variable, older installations will take precedence where there are name conflicts.
-You can manually edit your path variables by pressing windows+r enterting `rundll32 sysdm.cpl,EditEnvironmentVariables`, and pressing ok.
+We have to parse your PATH and make some guesses.
+Hopefully this will work in most cases, but it could certianly fail on edge cases (e.g. if your path includes directories with `;` in their names, or already has multiple versions of julia on it in an unexpected order or in unexpected locations).
+If you run into such an edge case, please report them on this repository!
+You can also manually edit your path variables by pressing windows+r enterting `rundll32 sysdm.cpl,EditEnvironmentVariables`, and pressing ok.